 When the truth eventually came out, Apollo’s twin sister Artemis took it upon herself to defend Apollo’s honor by killing Coronis with an arrow.

 What happened to Coronis and Apollo’s child, Asclepius?
 Following in his father’s love for medicine, Asclepius went on to become the greatest physician in ancient Greece.
-Worried that Asclepius was close to finding a cure to all of mankind’s illnesses, Zeus struck Asclepius with one of his thunderbolts.
+Worried that Asclepius was close to finding a cure to all of mankind’s illnesses, Zeus, king of the gods, struck Asclepius with one of his thunderbolts.
 Apollo then avenged the death of Asclepius by killing the Cyclopes that manufactured Zeus’ thunderbolts.

-Marpessa was the granddaughter of Ares and Demonice.
+Marpessa was the granddaughter of Ares, the Greek god of war and chaos, and Demonice of Aetolia, the daughter Agenor and Epicaste.
 Marpessa was not exactly fond of Apollo.
 Instead, she preferred Idas.
 This resulted in a bitter confrontation with Apollo.
 Zeus intervened and asked Marpessa to choose between the Apollo and Idas.
 Marpessa chose Idas.
-She believed that Apollo was unlikely to stay with her once she grew old and fray.
+She believed that Apollo was unlikely to stay with her once she grew old and frail.

 Princess Cassandra (Kassandra)

 Cassandra, a Trojan princess – daughter of King Priam – was another love interest of Apollo.
 The god of the sun even bestowed upon her the gift of prophecy.
 However, Cassandra fell out of love with Apollo.
 Because gods were not allowed to take back their gifts, Apollo exacted his revenge by stripping Cassandra off her ability to persuade people.
 What happened then was that Cassandra could foretell all the future that she wanted, but no one ever believed her words.